 The clarification, however, did not seem to advance the debate very far.
 On the one hand, the court left unclear whether the specific subject-matter referred to the policy reason for granting the patent or to its nature and scope.
-862 Perhaps more significantly, critics emphasised that the test can be defined arbitrarily in every case in such a way that it determines a priori the result sought.
+862 Perhaps more significantly, critics emphasised that the test can be defined arbitrarily in every case in such a way that it determines a priori the result sougth.
 863 c.
 Current Stage of the Debate

 Today, both standards have been virtually abandoned by the courts.
 The existence-exercise dichotomy had already been played down in several decisions following Consten and Grundig864 and was clearly disregarded in AstraZeneca.
 The specific subject-matter standard, on its turn, also fell in disgrace after the Keurkoop v Nancy Kean Gifts decision.
 In a nutshell, this case referred to a firm who had copied and registered a design in Benelux without the authorisation of the original author and had later relied on it to stop the sale of similar products.
-It was, therefore, the perfect case to further develop specific subject-matter standard, its 'moment of truth', at an intellectual property right granted by a Member State was not worthy of protection.
+It was, therefore, the perfect case to further develop specific subject-matter standard, its 'moment of truth', although that would have probably forced the CJEU to recognise that an intellectual property right granted by a Member State was not worthy of protection.
 Perhaps not ready to take such a courageous step, the CJEU did not even mention the standard in its decision and instead revert-